LieBtrau/electronics-design-data/components/capacitors.md

 # Parameter measurement
 * [Measure capacitance with DC-offset](https://www.youtube.com/watch?v=Wo7E__AifQg)
+ * Alternatively, build relaxation oscillator.
+As capacitor, use two caps in series.
+Add a dc voltage to the interconnection of the two caps.
 * ESR measurement :
     * Select test frequency f, Xc should be <1% of expected ESR at that frequency : e.g. 100kHz
     * Use function generator to apply a frequency f sine wave with a DC-offset of half the rated voltage of the capacitor.